McLean House (Appomattox, Virginia): Appomattox Court House National Historical Park

 Appomattox Court House National Historical Park was created by Congress on April 10, 1940.
 It included approximately 970 acre at the village once known as Clover Hill.
 The meticulous reconstruction archeological work began at the site in 1941 amongst overgrown brushes and honeysuckle.
 One of the first steps was to collect historical data so architectural plans could be drawn up to work from.
-From the original materials salvable the project included some five thousand original bricks.
+From the original materials, the project was salvable which included some five thousand original bricks.

-The project came to an abrupt stop on December 7, 1941, with the bombing of Pearl Harbor by Japanese forces.
+Nevertheless, the project came to an abrupt halt on December 7, 1941, with the bombing of Pearl Harbor by Japanese forces.
 The United States entered into World War II.
 Bids for the reconstruction of the McLean House were reopened on November 25, 1947, and work continued.
 Eighty-four years after the historic surrender, reuniting the country, the McLean House was opened by the National Park Service for the first time to the public on April 9, 1949.

-In front of a crowd of approximately twenty thousand people a speech was given by Pulitzer Prize-winning historian Douglas Southall Freeman.
+In front of a crowd of approximately twenty thousand people, a speech was given by Pulitzer Prize-winning historian Douglas Southall Freeman.
 A ribbon was cut by the guests of honor at the dedication ceremony by Major General Ulysses S. Grant III and Robert E. Lee IV on April 16, 1950.
 The McLean House was added to the National Register of Historic Places on October 15, 1966.